2025 Mid-Session Legislative Update

 How Can You Get Involved?

-The CAI-CLAC 2025 Advocacy Week brings together those living in and working for community associations throughout the state.
+The CAI-CLAC 2025 Advocacy Week brought together those living in and working for community associations throughout the state.
 It’s a collective effort to help educate legislators, discuss specific bills and connect with your industry peers.
-We encourage you to consider joining this advocacy event.
+We encourage you to consider joining this advocacy event in the future.
 It’s critical legislators here from their constituents and understand how these pending bills impact our communities.

 CAI-CLAC frequently puts out calls to action asking for us to email or call our local legislators.
 As those come through, we’ll send those out and ask that you help us get your voice heard in Sacramento.